 Is Microsoft Down?

-Live availability, response time, and global outage monitoring
+Live availability, response time, DNS and SSL monitoring for Microsoft.

 Response Time